 Consequently, job titles and department boundaries have less meaning because people have job duties that often cross departments.
 Since most nonprofit organizations are lean in terms of hierarchy, it is common for people to do many different jobs.
 The finance person does the budgets and answers the phones; the executive director handles governance, fundraising, programming, and takes out the trash.

 In many nonprofits, it is unlikely there will be a full-time development director on staff, but someone must still do the job.
-By making sure that there is a development department, you are much more likely to reduce “fall through cracks” failures.
+By making sure that there is a development department, you are much more likely to reduce “fall through the cracks” failures.
 Whether the people who work in the department area are staff, board members, or volunteers, having each department identified makes it more likely that goals will be developed and that the department will move ahead.
 Below is a simple department map from a Big-Brothers, Big Sisters agency: